Articles

 [10:07] <syke> ok

-[10:07] <syke> uit would be cool to have you keep coding, you seem like a very bright guy :)
+[10:07] <syke> uit would be cool to have you keep coding,

 [10:07] <syke> nite :)